-And if you are going to use the good silver handed down or received as wedding gifts, you might want to see if it needs a little polish.
+And if you are going to use the good silver handed down or received as a wedding gift, you should see if it needs a little polish.
 You don't get to use it that often so why not make it shine?

 Recruit the Kids

 Thanksgiving prep is a great way to get the kids involved with sharing some of the responsibilities in the kitchen.
-There are plenty of tasks that your children can help with no matter what their age.
-Check your recipes and make a note of what can be handed over to each of your children.
-It can be a big help to you and most kids love to mess around in the kitchen with their mom and dad.
+There are plenty of tasks that your children can help with, no matter what their age.
+Check your recipes and note what can be handed over to each of your children.
+It can be a big help to you, and most kids love to mess around in the kitchen with their mom and dad.